 * 3,000 word papers will be published in an online proceedings series, ISSN 2398-9467.

-Subject to review, selected authors will be invited to develop longer versions of their papers for Special Issues of the Architecture_MPS journal.
-Selected delegates will also be considered for publication in the Intellect Book series Mediated Cities.
-All abstracts and papers are fully double blind peer reviewed.
+Subject to review, selected authors will be invited to develop longer versions of their papers as part of PARADE (Publication and Research in Art, Architectures, Design and Environments).
+In particular, there will be a focus on Special Issues of the Architecture_MPS journal and contributions to the Intellect Book series Mediated Cities.

-This event is organised by the interdisciplinary research organisation AMPS; its academic journal Architecture_MPS; and Altinbaş Vakfi / Istanbul Kemerburgaz University with Intellect Books.
+This event is organised by the interdisciplinary research organisation AMPS; its academic journal Architecture_MPS; and Altinbaş University (Istanbul Kemerburgaz University) with Intellect Books.